Say goodbye to old fashioned sales techniques

 Competition is vast, there is always the next big trend waiting in the wings.

 The tech and electronic sector is the biggest in terms of turnaround and upgrades and the competition to produce the next best thing is fierce.

 The battle of the superstore vs high street is at it’s peak and advancements in technology allows product awareness to reach the far corners of the globe.

 The discount store vs brand stores

-The rise of discount store who are undercutting the cost of products compared to independent and brand stores, means that the high street is having to work harder to market their products and convince the consumer to spend a little more money in their stores rather than going to discount chains for a cheaper version.
-Consumers now have a wider choice of product and places to buy these products.
+The rise of discount stores, who are under-cutting the cost of products compared to independent and brand stores, results in the high street having to work harder to market their products and convince the consumer to spend a little more money.

 The all-important ‘Word of mouth’